SEIU/bitdrop/docs/API.md

 ### Error conditions

-* If we have no chunks saved matching the provided `fileID` return a 404 status code.
+* If we have no chunks saved matching the provided `fileID`, return a 404 status code.

-* If we have an incomplete collection of chunks pertaining to the `fileID` specificed, return a 409 with a body similar to:
+* If we have an incomplete collection of chunks pertaining to the `fileID' , return a 409 with a body similar to:

 ```json
 {